I am Chung, a Korean medical doctor

 The fourth feature is extreme schematics.

-All intrinsic laryngeal muscles
+All intrinsic laryngeal muscles are explained

-are explained using a schematic figure.
+using a schematic figure.

-Schematic figure has to be compared
+The schematic figure has to

 I have given board lecture for thirty years.